zenaton/rfcs/node-syntax-v2.md

 ## Executing

-For "executing" jobs, ie. by waiting the output to continue workflow execution, we do:
+For "executing" jobs, ie. by waiting for the output to continue workflow execution, we do:

 ```javascript
 this.execute.job(name, ...input);